sivalabs/sivalabs-hugo/content/posts/2021/2021-09-01-getting-started-with-kubernetes.md

 ---

 [Docker](https://www.docker.com/) and [Kubernetes](https://kubernetes.io/) has revolutionized how we build and run the applications.
-In recent years containerization becomes new normal and many organizations start using Kubernetes as Container Orchestration Platform.
+In recent years containerization becomes new normal, and many organizations start using Kubernetes as Container Orchestration Platform.

 I was curious about Kubernetes and [played with it a bit 3 years ago](https://github.com/sivaprasadreddy/spring-boot-tutorials/tree/master/spring-boot-k8s-demo) but I thought let's wait and see is it going to be a real thing or just another over hyped technology.
-Now I see Kubernetes everywhere, especially where microservice architecture being used for their systems.
-So, I finally decided to learn it properly and share my learnings along the way.
+Now I see Kubernetes everywhere, especially where microservice architecture is used for their systems.
+So, I finally decided to learn it properly and share my learning along the way.

 In this article we will learn: